 - 27. The permittee shall monitor the water to fuel ratio fired in the turbines while they are operating.
-The permittee shall demonstrate compliance for the water to fuel ratio fired by maintaining ratios below the ratio for compliance as stated in the table provided in Appendix F for the existing turbines (SN-01, SN-02, SN-04, and SN-06).
-The permittee shall determine, and comply with, the indicator range for the water to fuel ratio for the new turbine (SN-07) established during the performance test.
+The permittee shall demonstrate compliance for the daily average of water to fuel ratio by targeting the operational ratio and operating within the limits as set forth by Specific Condition #1.
+The operational ratio is derived from curves established by the latest stack test on the most recent unit, as stated in Specific Condition #26, and applied to all turbines (SN-01, SN-02, SN-04, SN-06, and SN-07).
 [Reg.19.304 and 40 C.F.R. § 64] - 28.
 The permittee shall maintain daily records that demonstrate compliance with Specific Condition 27.
 Records shall be updated by the fifteenth day of the month following the month for which the records pertain.
 These records are required only for days the turbines are operating, shall be kept on site, and shall be made available to Department personnel upon request.
 [Reg.19.705 and 40 C.F.R. § 52 Subpart E]